Picket Fence Coat Rack

 Whitewash Coat Rack and Add Hooks

-Apparently I was having so much fun whitewashing and adding these hooks from D. Lawless Hardware, that I forgot to take any pictures.
-Would you believe I actually did plan something for a change?
-When I was figuring out how many pickets to use, I knew I wanted to use 4 hooks, and use every other board, so this layout was intentional. (rare occasion for me)
+I had so much fun whitewashing and adding these hooks from D. Lawless Hardware that I forgot to take pictures.
+Would you believe I did plan something for a change?
+When figuring out how many pickets to use, I knew I wanted to use four hooks and every other board, so this layout was intentional. (a rare occasion for me)

 I still have a few pickets left, and there were some other great ideas on facebook—stay tuned for more easy reclaimed wood projects.